 Whether it is your first child heading to university or not, negating the deadlines, documents and guidelines required for enrolling can be daunting.
-However, with up-front planning and being aware of potential pressure times can pay dividends, providing some peace of mind.
-Here are some top tips for university parents to consider:
+However, up-front planning and being aware of potential pressure times can pay dividends and provide some peace of mind.
+Here are some top tips for university parents to consider.

-Seems a simple step, but picking the right course can make a big impact on your child’s experience of university.
-Encourage your child to speak with potential universities course leaders to get information on the courses.
+Picking the right course can make a big impact on your child’s experience of university.
+Encourage your child to speak with potential universities’ course leaders to get information on the courses.
 One big factor is what type of work will be involved in the course – exams or coursework?
 Picking a course based around exams for someone who performs better at coursework might not be a wise choice.
-Other aspects such as how much access will they have to 1:1 learning hours, and is there extra support – both educational and wellbeing – available if they need it?
+Other aspects to consider are how much access they will have to 1:1 learning hours, and the amount of extra support if needed – both educational and wellbeing.
 Perhaps ask your child to write a list of how they prefer to learn – solo, in a team, reading or through activities – and you can then use that list to check with course leaders if their learning preferences match up.

 One important thing not to forget of course is, what is your child interested in?
 Learning will always be more fun and rewarding when you are actually interested in what you are learning about, whether you are in school, in university or just learning something new for your own enjoyment.